cde-ev/cdedb2/doc/source/Design_Environment_Setup.rst

 Make sure to add the :mod:`cdedb_setup` module to the python path before.

 A step-by-step guide through the setup is provided at :doc:`Development_Environment_Manual`.
-For using one of the prebuild environments, take a look at :doc:`Development_Environment_Setup_VM` and :doc:`Development_Environment_Setup_Docker`, respectively.
+For using one of the prebuilt environments, take a look at :doc:`Development_Environment_Setup_VM` and :doc:`Development_Environment_Setup_Docker`, respectively.